balantaim/Simple-Calculator-v2/README.md

 # Simple Calculator v2
 # [MIT License](LICENSE)

+> [!IMPORTANT]
+> Use of .xml vector path, .svg, .png and .bmp files, as well as all brand logos, is excluded from this license.
+Any use of these file types or logos requires prior permission from the respective owner or copyright holder.

 ### Mobile application for Android OS written in Java and available to download from Play store

 <p>Features: Calculator, Fast calc method, Beautiful design, Working interface, Copy/Share functionality, Display mode: portrait/landscape</p>